In Wisdom’s firmament, the moon of Love is rising full

 where I kneel.

-Prayer should bring us to an altar where no walls
+Prayer should bring us to an altar where no walls or names exist.

-Is there not a region of love where the sovereignty
+Is there not a region of love where the sovereignty is

-illumined nothing.
+illumined nothing,

-Where ecstasy gets poured into itself
+where ecstasy gets poured into itself

 and becomes